Popular (TV series): Broadcast

-Popular was broadcast from September 29, 1999 until May 18, 2001, for 2 seasons on The WB.
+Popular was broadcast from September 29, 1999, until May 18, 2001, for 2 seasons on The WB.

 International release

-The show aired in Sweden and Brazil with subtitles while retaining the original music and English dialogue.
-It also premiered with dubbed versions in Mexico, Brazil, Germany, France, Italy and Russia.
+The show aired in Norway, Sweden, Denmark, Poland, and Brazil with subtitles while retaining the original music and English dialogue.
+It also aired in New Zealand.
+It also premiered with dubbed versions in Mexico, Dominican Republic, Brazil - as Popularidade (Popularity), Germany, France, Italy, Cyprus and Russia.
+In Norway, it was renamed Livet på Kennedy High (translated to: The Life at Kennedy High).

 Home media

+DVD

 The complete series of Popular has been released on DVD in region 1 by Walt Disney Studios Home Entertainment.
 The DVD versions of select episodes had to change several songs that were used in the original aired episodes to stock music due to licensing fees.
 Television shows like Dawson's Creek, Daria, Mission Hill, Grosse Pointe and other series also went through similar situations where their DVD and streaming (ex.
 Netflix, Hulu) counterparts used stock music as a replacement in order to cut costs of using other artists' music.

+Streaming

+As of 2025, Popular is currently not available for streaming on Disney+ nor Hulu.

 Opening theme

 The show's main opening theme was excerpted from the song "Supermodels", a track from indie singer-songwriter Kendall Payne's 1999 album Jordan's Sister.
 The ending theme song is "High School Highway" by Sydney Forest.